 The morphological structure of corncob biomass was observed using SEM-EDX to evaluate changes in external structure caused by pretreatment treatment.
 Corncob biomass with an electric field strength treatment of 9 kV/cm and 60 seconds pretreatment time and untreated samples then performed microstructure and element composition testing with SEM-EDX.
-The electric field strength from PEF has the effect of forming gaps and preferential pathways in the membrane cell structure.
-This is also evidenced from the SEM results between the untreated and treated of corncob biomass at 100, 250 and 500 magnification (Figure 4).
+The electric field strength from PEF have the effect of forming gaps and preferential pathways in the membrane cell structure.
+This is also evidenced from the SEM results between the untreated and treated of corncob biomass at 100, 250 and 500 magnification (Figure 3).

-The morphological structure in untreated corncob biomass at various magnifications had a clear visual difference when it was compared with treated by PEF-NaOH.
-The structure of corncob biomass has amorphous-looking fibres, many flakes of several types of fibre, and many celluloses which are still in the form of bundles.
-At the same time, the microstructure of the sample after the pretreatment was seen one type of fibre bundle that could split into single cellulose fibre.
-This also shows that the nonthermal treatment method of PEF-NaOH can damage the lignocellulosic structure of the biomass and at the same time dissolve amorphous fibre portions so that one component and bundle fibres appear.
+The morphological structure in untreated corncob biomass at various magnifications has a clear visual differences when it was compared with treated the form of bundles.
+While, the microstructure of the sample after the pretreatment was seen one type of fiber bundle that could split into single cellulose fiber.
+This also shows that the non-thermal treatment method of PEF-NaOH can damage the lignocellulosic structure of the biomass and at the same time dissolve amorphous fiber portions so that one component and bundle fibers appear.